 A vocative phrase containing a selbri can have relative clauses either before or after the selbri; both forms have the same meaning.
 Here are some examples:

-'''

-co'o poi mizvati ke'a ku'o xirma
+co'o poi mi zvati ke'a ku'o xirma

-Goodbye, such-that-(I am-at IT ) horse
+Goodbye, such-that-(I am-at IT) horse Goodbye, horse where I am!
+Example 8.80:

-'''

-co'o xirma poi mi zvati Goodbye, horse such-that-(I am-at-it).